FailAcademy/learning/wdp-vancouver/_slides/week-03/01-ajax-apis.md

 ### What is it for?

-Ajax is often used when submitting web forms and fetching data data from a server, including via third-party APIs.
+Ajax is often used when submitting web forms and fetching data from a server, including via third-party APIs.

 ---
 class: center, middle